SZ-Jasper/SELEC/README.md

 -----
 ## Battery Data
-The dataset provided in SELEC is modified from cycling data provided by Sandia National Laboratory.
+The dataset provided in SELEC is modified from cycling data provided by Sandia National Laboratory. <br>

-The data was retrieved from the [Battery Archive](http://www.batteryarchive.org/).
+The data was retrieved from the [Battery Archive](http://www.batteryarchive.org/) repo. <br>
+To see how

 Citation for accompanying publication: